roytang/blog/content/posts/2008/12/transition-to-2009.md

 url: /2008/12/transition-to-2009/
 ---

-Well, it&'s a bit early.
-But if you&'re reading this then I&'ve successfully migrated the roytang.net website to a new host.
+Well, it's a bit early.
+But if you're reading this then I've successfully migrated the roytang.net website to a new host.
 See you after the jump!

 Merry Christmas!